Homemade flea traps

 terms of eliminating fleas, flea traps don't work

-very well because they only trap a fraction of the
+very well because they only trap a small fraction of the

 flea population.
 The best approach to flea control

 is to use flea medications